core-interaction/core-interaction.github.io/topic/flexbox/index.md

 ### `flex-wrap`

 Since flexbox is *one-dimensional*, by default it is going to try and cram everything into one line—even when there is not enough room!
-But you can tell it [to *wrap*](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-wrap) onto additional lines by adding a `flex-wrap: wrap;` property (which behaves as `flex-wrap: nowrap;` by default).
+But you can tell it [to *wrap*](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-wrap) onto additional lines by adding a `flex-wrap: wrap;` property (which behaves as `flex-wrap: nowrap;` by default):

 {% include figure.html src='/example/flex-wrap/demo' height='65rem' %}

 You can use this to make grids, and it is often sufficient.
 But but the [more recent CSS grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) properties will give you more control!
 We’ll talk about `grid` soon.

-There is also a *reverse* option here, which will wrap items from *end* to *start*.
-(I don’t think I have ever used these, honestly.)
+There is also a *reverse* option here, which will wrap items from *end* to *start*:

-{% include figure.html src='/example/flex-wrap-reverse/demo' caption='I guess you could do some weird layouts with these.' height='65rem' %}
+{% include figure.html src='/example/flex-wrap-reverse/demo' caption='You could do some weird layouts with these, but keep in mind the order is only visual.
+I don’t think I have ever used these!' height='65rem' %}

 ### `justify-content`

 Okay, so most of what we’ve seen here is somewhat possible using *floats* and *positioning—*though not at all easily and only when you know the size/count of your content.
-But [justify-content](https://developer.mozilla.org/en-US/docs/Web/CSS/justify-content) is where flexbox starts to allow novel layouts, by dividing up the extra/available free space elements.
+But [justify-content](https://developer.mozilla.org/en-US/docs/Web/CSS/justify-content) is where flexbox starts to allow novel layouts, by dividing up the extra/available free space elements—akin to *distribute* options in Figma/<wbr>Adobe applications:

-{% include figure.html src='/example/flex-justify-content/demo' caption='Akin to *distribute* options in Figma/Adobe applications.' height='67rem' %}
+{% include figure.html src='/example/flex-justify-content/demo' caption='The `start` / `end` values [have some nuance](https://csslayout.news/whats-the-difference-between-the-alignment-values-of-start-flex-start-and-self-start/) with different writing directions, but this rarely comes up.' height='67rem' %}

 I’m not going to show the vertical `flex-direction: column;` here, but it works the same—*but the justification only if it has a height to justify within*!
 Otherwise the container will cinch up to the content height, as usual.

 ### `align-items`

-And then perpendicular to *justify* along the *main axis,* flexbox has **`[align-items](https://developer.mozilla.org/en-US/docs/Web/CSS/align-items)` to position elements along the *cross axis*.
+And then perpendicular to *justify* along the *main axis*, flexbox has [align-items](https://developer.mozilla.org/en-US/docs/Web/CSS/align-items) to position elements along the *cross axis*.
 It has similar values.

-{% include figure.html src='/example/flex-align-items/demo' %}

-Again, these also work for `flex-direction: column;`!
-Where they will move things left/right.
+{% include figure.html src='/example/flex-align-items/demo' caption='Again, these also work for `flex-direction: column;`!
+Where they will move things left/right.' height='66rem' %}